hsutter/cppfront/docs/cpp2/expressions.md

 ## `is` — safe type/value queries

 An `x is C` expression allows safe type and value queries, and evaluates to `true` if `x` matches constraint `C`.
-It supports both static and dynamic queries, including customization with support for the standard dynamically typed libraries `std::variant`, `std::optional`, and `std::any` provided in the box.
+It supports both static and dynamic queries, including customization, with support for the standard dynamically typed libraries `std::variant`, `std::optional`, and `std::any` provided in the box.

 There are two kinds of `is`:

-- A **type query**, where `C` is a type constraint: A type, a template name, a concept, or a type predicate.
+- A **type query**, where `C` is a type constraint: a type, a template name, a concept, or a type predicate.
 Here `x` may be a type, or an object or expression; if it is an object or expression, the query refers to `x`'s type.

 | Type constraint kind | Example |
 |---|---|